Noupin/atropos/README.md

 4. Optionally adjust `refreshIntervalMs` (milliseconds) to refresh counts on a cadence; omit it to load counts only once per visit.

 Without credentials, the hero falls back to the static figures baked into the markup so the layout remains consistent.

+### Local scrape fallback (development only)

+If you need to exercise the HTML scraping fallback while developing locally:

+1. Start the Flask API using the commands in [api/README.md](api/README.md).
+By default it listens on `http://127.0.0.1:5001`.
+2. Add `localApiBaseUrl: "http://127.0.0.1:5001"` (or the host/port you chose) to your local `web/js/social.config.js` file.

+The marketing site only attempts to call the scrape fallback when loaded from a local hostname or `file://` URL.
+Production deployments continue to rely solely on the official platform APIs.